The Buxton | A Beautiful Brick Lane Pub & Hotel

 Heading upstairs you’ll find the 15 rooms.
 They’re all filled with smart details, high framed beds, and come in at an extremely reasonable £100 flat rate across the week/year.

-NOTE: The Buxton is open now.
+NOTE: The Buxton is open daily from 11am-11.30pm (10.30pm Sundays).
 You can check out their website and make a booking right HERE.

 The Buxton | 42 Osborn Street, E1 6TD